Cryptocurrency tumbler: Money laundering

 In December 2013, cryptocurrency tumbler Bitcoin Fog was used to launder a part of the 96,000 BTC from the robbery of Sheep Marketplace.

 In February 2015, a total of 7,170 Bitcoin was stolen from the Chinese exchange Bter.com and traced back to the same tumbler.

 In May 2019, FinCEN published a Guidance document that mentioned anonymizing services and mentioned particularly "tumblers".

 In February 2020, the alleged operator of a cryptocurrency tumbler was indicted on charges of "money laundering conspiracy, operating an unlicensed money transmitting business and conducting money transmission without a D.C. license."

 In January 2021, the Department of Justice conducted an operation targeting the ransomware hacker NetWalker, successfully confiscating around $500,000 in digital assets.
 Then, in February 2021, they apprehended three hackers affiliated with the North Korean military, recovering $2 million in illicitly acquired digital assets.

 In April 2021, U.S. Federal authorities arrested the founder of Bitcoin Fog, a Russian-Swedish man named Roman Sterlingov, on charges of money laundering, operating an unlicensed money transmitting business, and money transmission without a license in the District of Columbia.
 It was alleged that during its 10 years of operation, Bitcoin Fog laundered over 1.2 million Bitcoin at a value of approximately $335 million.
 In March 2024 the verdict came back guilty on all counts.
 Roman's counsel plan to appeal the verdict.
 In November 2024, Sterlingov was sentenced to 150 months in prison.
 He was ordered to pay a forfeiture money judgment in the amount of $395,563,025.39, and forfeiture of seized cryptocurrencies and monetary assets valued at approximately $1.76 million.
 In addition, Roman was ordered to forfeit his interest in the Bitcoin Fog wallet, totaling approximately 1,345 bitcoin and currently valued at more than $103 million.

 In 2022, the tumblers Blender.io and Tornado Cash were both sanctioned by the United States Department of the Treasury, making it illegal for US citizens, residents and companies to use the service.

 In March 2023, the tumbler ChipMixer and 46 million dollars in Bitcoin were seized.

 In April 2024, Keonne Rodriguez and William Lonergan Hill, the founders of Samourai Wallet, a privacy-focused Coinjoin tool that mixes a Bitcoin transaction with other transactions, were criminally charged by the DOJ.
 The DOJ alleged that providing these private, anonymous transactions enabled money laundering.

+In late November 2025 German and Swiss authorities seized the servers of "cryptomixer.io", took the website down and confiscated some 25 million Euro in Crypto currencies.
+No arrests were announced but the contents of several mail accounts was secured.
+The operators are being investigated for money laundering.